AdobeDocs/experience-manager-cloud-service.en/help/edge/aem-authoring/edge-dev-getting-started.md

 ---
 title: Developer Getting Started Guide for AEM Authoring with Edge Delivery Services
-description: This guide will get you up-and-running with a new Adobe Experience Manager site using Edge Delivery Services and the Universal Editor for content authoring
+description: This guide will get you up-and-running with a new Adobe Experience Manager site using Edge Delivery Services and the Universal Editor for content authoring.
 feature: Edge Delivery Services
 exl-id: a71184a7-c954-442e-b276-99edc6d2acd8
 ---